Women's rugby union: A world game in the making: 1990–1998

-Rugbyfest 1990 pointed the way to the next big leap forward—the first women's Rugby World cup, which took place in Wales the following year.
+Rugbyfest 1990 led to the first women's Rugby World cup, which took place in Wales the following year.

 Timed to coincide with the second men's World Cup being held in England, it did not meet with official approval from World Rugby (then known as the International Rugby Football Board), a decision which threatened the competition and was a factor in the New Zealand RFU not supporting their entry.
 However, this did not stop the New Zealanders from taking part, and there were also teams from Wales, the United States, England, France, Canada, Sweden, USSR, Japan, Spain, Italy, and the Netherlands.

 The competition was run on a shoestring: Russian players sold souvenirs before and during matches to raise funds to cover their expenses, while four England administrators re-mortgaged their houses to cover the expenses of attending the competition.
 But after fifteen matches, the first world champions were crowned: the United States, who beat England in the final.
 Despite the lack of support from the men's game, and very little media coverage, the competition had been a success, and the women's game continued to grow.